Allegheny-Computer-Science-203-S2020/cs203-S2020-conduct/conduct.md

 * Deadlines
 * Communication

+  * Acceptable Conduct (A):
+    * Team Members shall
-  * A = Team member effectively communicates electronically and in person, using appropriate softwares for electronic communication and always participates in the discussion and review portion of the GitHub flow model.
+      * Effectively communicate electronically and in person
+      * Use appropriate softwares for electronic communication
+      * Always participate in the discussion and review portion of the GitHub flow model.
+  * Unacceptable Conduct (U):
+    * Team Members shall not
-  * U = Team member rarely communicates in person or electronically, frequently using inappropriate forums such as text messaging or using slack instead of GitHub issues tracker.
-Team member also rarely engages in the discussion and review portion of the GitHub flow model.
+       * Rarely communicate in person or electronically
+       * Frequently use inappropriate forums such as text messaging or using slack instead  of GitHub issues tracker.
+       * Rarely engage in the discussion and review portion of the GitHub flow model.

 * Participation
 * Decisions